codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

         :returns:    true on success, false on failure
         :rtype:    bool

         Drops single or multiple columns from a table.
-Usage:  See `Dropping Columns From a Table`_.
+Usage:  See `Dropping Fields From a Table`_.

     .. php:method:: dropDatabase($dbName)